The-Frontier/FrontierObsidian/unpublished/00 Authoring Content.md

 ```

 > [!info]
-> More types can be seen [here](https://notes.nicolevanderhoeven.com/Obsidian+Callouts)
+> More callout types can be seen [here](https://notes.nicolevanderhoeven.com/Obsidian+Callouts).

+> [!info]
+> For an overview of all obsidian specific markdown, have a look [here](https://help.obsidian.md/Editing+and+formatting/Obsidian+Flavored+Markdown).

 ### Tags
 Tags can give more context to the note itself.
-It will also show all tags of the note on the website for easier navigation and grouping (see [[0 Authoring Content#Tag Listings]]).
+It will also show all tags of the note on the website for easier navigation and grouping (see [[00 Authoring Content#Tag Listings]]).
 Only create tags in the Tags Property of the note, so it can correctly render on the website.
 A tag is created with a `#` in front of the text like #fic.
 The case of the letters does not matter.

 > [!info]
 > It is recommended to only write lowercase letters in the tag.